voyageprofessor/gtav-sourcecode-build-guide/README.md

    - **Dont forget to backup your old files from update folder.**

 #### Modifying the RPF Files
-If you ever modify the RPF files, dont forget to encrpyt them.<br>
+If you ever modify the RPF files, dont forget to encrpyt them<br>
 **Here you can see how to do it:**
 1. From `rush_patches-master.zip`, copy all files in the `ARCHIVEFIX` folder to a separate location
 2. Drag RPF file(s) onto `ArchiveFix.exe`
-   - Don't drag the both files at the same time, **just drag one by one**.
+   - Don't drag the both files at the same time, **just drag one by one.**

 ## Running The Game
 1. Rename Original GTA Executable to `LGTA5.exe` and Rename your compiled executable to `GTA5.exe`